-Additionally, the Applicant is willing to accept a condition of approval regarding visitor modes of transport to the site, also in alignment with MCU/18/0006 (i.e. Tourists are to be delivered to the site via bus only and are not permitted to access or be delivered to the approved use via a passenger-car of 5.2 metres length (or lesser length vehicle)).
+Further, the Applicant is willing to accept a condition of approval that limits the cumulative maximum number tourists to 150 per day, having regard to potential Tourist Attraction visitation whereby Tourists are to be delivered to the site via bus only and are not permitted to access or be delivered to the approved use via a passenger-car of 5.2 metres length (or lesser length vehicle)).
 On this basis, the proposed development will not detrimentally impact upon the efficient and convenient movement of goods, services and people on the local road network, as sought by part 3.6.1(1).
+The Applicant is also willing to accept a condition of approval that requires monthly reporting of the number of free and independent visitors to the site.